 Stojan Čepar, Member of the management board of Luka Koper d.d. – Workers’ Director

-Among the fundamental objectives of the faculty is the integration with the local and wider environment, especially with the economy but also with social, educational and other socially active organizations and institutions - the users of knowledge.
+Among the fundamental objectives of the faculty is integration with the local and wider environment, particularly with the economy but also with social, educational and other socially active organizations and institutions - the users of knowledge.

 Igor Kragelj, Vice-President of the Management Board of Banka Koper d. d.

-Students establish the first contact with the economy and other users of knowledge already at the faculty, both through the obligatory study practice as well as within individual subjects where established experts are included from the beginning.
-They present to the students the key challenges faced in their work, and the student study them in seminar papers and final projects, in close cooperation with organizations - future employers.
+Students establish their first contacts with the economy and other users of knowledge while at the faculty, both through the obligatory study practice as well as within individual subjects where established experts are included from the beginning.
+They present to the students the key challenges faced in their work, and the students study them through developing seminar papers and final projects, in close cooperation with organizations - future employers.

-For the implementation of compulsory practices in the study programmes the Faculty has signed cooperation agreements with approximately 150 companies, institutes and various organizations where our students gain additional knowledge, competencies and skills.
+For the implementation of compulsory practices [work experience] in the study programmes, the Faculty has signed cooperation agreements with approximately 150 companies, institutes and various organizations where our students gain additional knowledge, competencies and skills.